Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Work with an agent

 Most importantly, your agent has your back.
-They have a fiduciary responsibility to look out for your best interest, and they have the know-how to help you avoid signing a contract that doesn’t benefit you at all.
+They have a fiduciary responsibility to look out for your best interests and the know-how to help you avoid signing a contract that doesn’t benefit you at all.

-Agents also have unique access to the MLS (multiple listing service) as well as their own network, which can help you find these rent-to-own million-dollar homes.
+Agents also have unique access to the multiple listing service (MLS) and they can tap their own network to help you find these rent-to-own million-dollar homes.
 And if you don’t live in an expensive area, an agent might actually be the only route to finding these types of homes.

 Rick Fuller, a Contra Costa County, California, agent who works with 74% more single-family homes than the average agent there, says an agent is indispensable in rent-to-own or lease-option situations.